-Appeal of a denial for reinstatement shall be made to the Office of the Vice President for Academic Affairs within two weeks after notice of the denial is mailed by the Registrar's Office.
-The decision of the Vice President for Academic Affairs is final.
+Appeal of a denial for reinstatement may be made to the Office of the Provost and Vice President for Academic Affairs within two weeks after notice of the denial is mailed by the Office of Admissions and Registrar.
+The decision of the Office of the Provost and Vice President for Academic Affairs is final.